sxMLxr/Google-Colab-Link/README.md

 # Google-Colab-Link

-Added files for Colab AI generated files using
+Added files for Google Colab AI generated files using Google AI Labs
-  FLUX,
+  A machine Learning Lab.
-  CONFYUI
+  and other snippets I decided to save.